 In certain circumstances, the holder is not the legal owner.
 Some of these cases are discussed below.

-If you are not sure whether you are the holder of a depreciating asset, contact your recognised tax adviser or the ATO.
+If you are not sure whether you are the holder of a depreciating asset, contact us or your recognised tax adviser.

 Leased luxury cars